One repo. One runner. Zero infrastructure.

 From the catalog

-./add-skill aaronjmars/aeon token-alert monitor-polymarket— installs specific skills from the core catalog.--listbrowses,--allinstalls everything. - 02
+./add-skill aaronjmars/aeon token-movers monitor-polymarket- installs specific skills from the core catalog.--listbrowses,--allinstalls everything. - 02

 From a template

-./new-from-template <template> <skill-name> --var KEY=VALUE— six starters live intemplates/: crypto tracker, research digest, code reviewer, social monitor, deploy watcher, community manager. - 03
+./new-from-template <template> <skill-name> --category <pack>- six starters live inskill-templates/: crypto tracker, research digest, code reviewer, social monitor, deploy watcher, community manager.--categoryslots the new skill into a first-party pack (see §13). - 03

 Hand-written